Skip to content

 • Marriage Certificate (if applicable)

-• Letter from the Embassy of the country the client wishes to obtain citizenship from on an official letterhead stating that they do allow dual citizenship and that no application for citizenship has been submitted or finalized yet.
+• A letter from the Embassy of the country the client wishes to obtain citizenship from, on a official letterhead stating that they do allow dual citizenship and that no application for citizenship has been submitted or finalised yet.
 (Note – You can apply for this at the German Embassy in South Africa)

 Step 5 - Apply for German citizenship